SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/07-String-Data-Type.md

 ## Example: Saying Hello

-Here is how we can combine the first and last names of a person to print their full name.
+Here is how we can combine the first and last names of a person and print out their full name.

 ```Java live
 String firstName = "John";